-It is believed that one of the most popular Egimono or “lucky charms” in Japan is a Daruma Doll.
-These are typified by the crane and tortoise and is widely used as a good luck charm in casinos.
+It is believed that one of the most popular Egimono or “lucky charm” in Japan is a Daruma Doll.
+These are typified by the animals, crane & tortoise, and is widely used as a good luck charm in casinos.
 The Japanese believe in a series of routine they practice to bring

 good luck and fortune in the casino.
 One of which includes the choice of the right music.